“How can I get the most rewards from a credit card?”

 Earn rewards at the places you already spend

 You naturally want a rewards credit card that gives you the highest rewards in the categories where you spend.
-If you don’t have a car, for instance, you won’t want a gas rewards credit card.
-Likewise, if you don’t travel more than a few times a year, a travel or miles card might not get you the biggest credit card rewards.
+If you drive often, you may benefit most from a gas rewards credit card.
+Likewise, if you fly a few times a year, you’ll potentially benefit from a travel rewards credit card.

 Your best choice for a rewards credit card is one that gives you rewards, travel credit or points on your everyday purchases—and gives you the highest and the best rewards in the categories where you already spend.
 Ideally, you want a credit card that gives you top rewards, redemption options you really want, and offers a great all-around value.

 See what discounts, promotions or extra rewards are available when you shop affiliated partners.
 Many rewards credit cards have online shopping portals that provide you with extra rewards from popular retailers.